lawrnce/HotScoreServer/README.md

 ```Node
 npm start
 ```
-Open localhost:3000 in your browser.
+Open http://localhost:3000 in your browser.

 ##Usage

-Hot Score Server is an api service.
+Hot Score Server is a http service.
 Use curl to interface it.

 ####Create item
 ```